 - Gradually add the eggs beating well after each addition.
 Add 1 tbsp of the flour with the last of the eggs.

 - Sift in the remaining flour.
-Add the coconut, chopped pineapple and reserved juice.
+Add the coconut and chopped pineapple.
 Carefully fold in.

 - Spoon into the prepared tin and level the the surface.
 Sprinkle with the flaked or desiccated coconut.
 Bake in the centre of the oven for 40 – 45 minutes or until springy to the touch.